bandarapusatyam/Netwrok-Server/README.md

 # Server
     - accepts multiple clients and serves the response to multiple clients at the same time in threaded pool.
-    - clients can write data into the queue.
-Several clients can write data into the same queue or different queue.
+    - clients can write/read data into the same queue or different queue at the same time.

 # Client Test
     - client application for testing network server